 When you walk through the doors of a food co-op, you experience the hospitality of owners and staff, the smells of fresh and wholesome foods, and a sense of community that you just don’t get from conventional grocery stores.

-A cooperative is an enterprise that is owned and democratically controlled by its members.
+A cooperative is an enterprise that is owned and democratically controlled by its owners.

-Cooperatives use the one member/one vote system (not the one-vote-per-share system used by most businesses).
+Cooperatives use the one owner/one vote system (not the one-vote-per-share system used by most businesses).
 This ensures that people, not capital, control the organization.